Introduction to Project Documentation

 - Project Charter – It lays an overview of the project, mentions key components and objectives of the project, and serves as a benchmark.
 It helps the manager follow key objectives time and again.

-- Requirement Specification – It mentions all the requirements needed to execute the project, manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, approvals at various stages of the project.
+- Requirement Specification – It mentions all the requirements needed to execute the project, including manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, and approvals at various project stages.

-- Design Document – It lays down the design structure of the project; it is made in such a way that it is easy to comprehend by an outsider when he views the project.
+- Design Document – It lays down the design structure of the project; it is made in such a way that it is easy to comprehend by an outsider when viewing the project.
 It lays out the architecture of the project.

-- Work Plan/Estimate – It lays out the time frame for various components of the project; said components need to finish within the timelines stated.
-Actual progress is always compared to these timelines.
+- Work Plan/Estimate – It lays out the time frame for various project components; said components must finish within the stated timelines.
+We always compare the actual progress to these timelines.

-- Traceability Matrix – It helps trace accountability to an analyst working on specific components of the project and whom to contact in case of an issue.
+- Traceability Matrix – This helps trace accountability to an analyst working on specific project components and whom to contact in case of an issue.

-- Issue Tracker – It maintains a list of all the issues; it also stores issue and their solutions that occurred in the past so that in case the issue arrives again, the solution is easily available.
+- Issue Tracker – It maintains a list of all the issues; it also stores issues and their solutions that occurred in the past so that the solution is easily available in case the issue arrives again.

 - Change Management Document – It captures actual progress and all changes made in the project.

-- Test Document – It saves all tests that are carried out and their answers.
+- Test Document – It records all conducted tests and their corresponding answers.

 - Technical Document – It lays out all technical requirements in terms of technology, design, and specifications.